The main food groups

 Make healthier choices

-The Eatwell Guide can help you to make healthier choices.
+The Eatwell Guide can also help you to make healthier choices.
 Aim to:

 - eat at least 5 portions of fruit and vegetables a day